-fundamental policy.

-5. Before any Fund that has

-outstanding interfund borrowings may,

-through additional borrowings, cause its

-outstanding borrowings from all sources

-to exceed 10% of its total assets, it must

-first secure each outstanding Interfund

-Loan by the pledge of segregated

-collateral with a market value at least

-- 6. No Fund may lend to another Fund through the InterFund Program if the loan would cause the lending Fund's aggregate outstanding loans through the InterFund Program to exceed 15% of its current net assets at the time of the loan. - 7.
-A Fund's Interfund Loans to any one Fund shall not exceed 5% of the lending Fund's net assets. - 8.
-The duration of Interfund Loans will be limited to the time required to receive payment for securities sold, but in no event more than seven days.
-Loans effected within seven days of each other will be treated as separate loan transactions for purposes of this condition. - 9.
-A Fund's borrowings through the InterFund Program, as measured on the day when the most recent loan was made, will not exceed the greater of 125% of the Fund's total net cash redemptions for the preceding seven calendar days or 102% of the Fund's sales fails for the preceding seven calendar days. - 10.
-Each Interfund Loan may be called on one business day's notice by a lending Fund and may be repaid on any day by a borrowing Fund. - 11.
-A Fund's participation in the InterFund Program must be consistent with its investment objectives and limitations and organizational documents.
+9. A Fund's borrowings through the InterFund Program, as measured on the day when the most recent loan was made, will not exceed the greater of 125% of the Fund's total net cash redemptions for the preceding seven calendar days or 102% of a Fund's sales fails for the preceding seven calendar days.

+10. Each Interfund Loan may be called on one business day's notice by a lending Fund and may be repaid on any day by a borrowing Fund.

+11. A Fund's participation in the InterFund Program must be consistent with its investment restrictions, policies, limitations and organizational documents.

-- 12. The InterFund Program Team will calculate total Fund borrowing and lending demand through the InterFund Program, and allocate Interfund Loans on an equitable basis among the Funds, without the intervention of any portfolio manager.
+12. The InterFund Program Team will calculate total Fund borrowing and lending demand through the InterFund Program, and allocate Interfund Loans on an equitable basis among the Funds, without the intervention of any portfolio manager.
 The InterFund Program Team will not solicit cash for the InterFund Program from any Fund or prospectively publish or disseminate loan demand data to portfolio managers.
+The InterFund Program Team will invest all amounts remaining after satisfaction of borrowing demand in accordance with the standing instructions of the relevant portfolio manager or such remaining amounts will be invested directly by the portfolio managers of the Funds.

+13. The InterFund Program Team will monitor the Interfund Loan Rate charged and the other terms and conditions of the Interfund Loans and will make a quarterly report to the Boards concerning the participation of the Funds in the InterFund Program and the terms and other conditions of any extensions of credit under the InterFund

+Program.

-The InterFund Program Team will invest all amounts remaining after satisfaction of borrowing demand in accordance with the standing instructions of the relevant portfolio manager or such remaining amounts will be invested directly by the portfolio managers of the Funds. - 13.
-The InterFund Program Team will monitor the Interfund Loan Rate charged and the other terms and conditions of the Interfund Loans and will make a quarterly report to the Board concerning the participation of the Funds in the InterFund Program and the terms and other conditions of any extensions of credit under the InterFund Program. - 14.
-Each Board, including a majority of the Independent Board Members, will: - (a) Review, no less frequently than quarterly, the participation of each Fund it oversees in the InterFund Program during the preceding quarter for compliance with the conditions of any order permitting such participation; - (b) establish the Bank Loan Rate formula used to determine the interest rate on Interfund Loans; - (c) review, no less frequently than annually, the continuing appropriateness of the Bank Loan Rate formula; and - (d) review, no less frequently than annually, the continuing appropriateness of the participation in the InterFund Program by each Fund it oversees. - 15.
-Each Fund will maintain and preserve for a period of not less than six years from the end of the fiscal year in which any transaction by it under the InterFund Program occurred, the first two years in an easily accessible place, written records of all such transactions setting forth a description of the terms of the transaction, including the amount, the maturity and the Interfund Loan Rate, the rate of interest available at the time each Interfund Loan is made on overnight repurchase agreements and Bank Borrowings, and such other information presented to the Board in connection with the review required by conditions 13 and 14.
+14. Each Board, including a majority of its Independent Board Members, will:

+(a) Review, no less frequently than quarterly, the participation of each Fund it oversees in the InterFund Program during the preceding quarter for compliance with the conditions of any order permitting such participation;

+(b) establish the Bank Loan Rate formula used to determine the interest rate on Interfund Loans;

+(c) review, no less frequently than annually, the continuing appropriateness of the Bank Loan Rate formula; and which any transaction by it under the InterFund Program occurred, the first two years in an easily accessible place, written records of all such transactions setting forth a description of the terms of the transaction, including the amount, the maturity and the Interfund Loan Rate, the rate of interest available at the time each Interfund Loan is made on overnight repurchase agreements and Bank Borrowings, and such other information presented to the Boards of the Funds in connection with the review required by conditions 13 and 14.

+(d) review, no less frequently than annually, the continuing appropriateness of the participation in the InterFund Program by each Fund it

+15. Each Fund will maintain and preserve for a period of not less than six years from the end of the fiscal year in